 You can schedule a session with Ellen and the horses to experience their healing nature, or you can simply enjoy their presence, as I did, which was an incredibly calming way to find quiet in a busy and noisy world.

 If you’re booking your yurt stay on Airbnb, you can message Ellen directly to ask about scheduling an experience with the horses, or you can visit the Kindred Horse Life Coaching website to learn more.

 The Best Bristol, VT Restaurants

 While staying at your beautiful yurt in New Haven, you will have access to a full kitchen, making meal prep super easy, but if you’re anything like me, you’ll want to explore some of Bristol’s eateries too.

 During my two-day stay in Bristol, I took full advantage of the local restaurants, and while there aren’t many to choose from, you can eat out for all three meals and come away satisfied.
 Here’s what I’d recommend:

-Lunch – Snap’s – Sit outside at Snap’s downtown and enjoy a wrap and a cold beer.
-This laid-back eatery impressed me with its lunch options.
+Breakfast and Lunch – Snap’s – Sit outside at Snap’s downtown and enjoy a wrap and a cold beer.
+This laid-back eatery impressed me with its breakfast and lunch options.
 I had the Woods Wrap, which consisted of portabella mushrooms, and roasted peppers and onions.
 Delish!

 Dinner – The Bobcat Cafe – This is a cafe and brewery that is only open for dinner.
 For a small-town restaurant, there are some really creative menu items here.
 Yes, there are burgers and fries, but you can also order duck breast with cherry balsamic sauce braised pork enchiladas.
 Eclectic specials are offered daily, and there’s a great selection of hand-crafted beers on tap.